finEQUITY

 Background

 finEQUITY is a non-profit organization that unites formerly incarcerated individuals with low- to no-cost financial health improvement services, aiding their re-entry back into their communities.
-They work with two key audiences: Participants (individuals directly impacted by the justice system and their families) and Partners (third party organizations and sponsors that play a crucial supporting role in the re-entry process).

 Their team sought our help in redesigning 3 high-visibility pages: the Home Page, Participant Services, and Partner Services.